Small Seeds for a Great Harvest

 GOLD PEN PROPHECY.
 This prophecy was given on November 24, 2003.
 If you are a Christian who writes, composes music, or publishes as God leads, this will encourage you to press on.

-Just participated in "Road Less Published" BlogTalkRadio with Matt Senge.
+Candy participated in "Road Less Published" BlogTalkRadio with Matt Senge.
 The program is packed full of good discussion for authors who are interested in self-publishing and marketing.
 Other guests who shared the broadcast with me were: Beth Hood from OMGpublicity.com (Oh My Goodness); Tiffany Colter, writingcareercoach.com; Greg Johnson, president of WordServeLiterary.com (agent); Andy Baldwin and Rhonda Buss from BookstandPublishing.com.
 The program is an hour and a half, but it's good stuff.
-Take a listen if you have a chance.